pwang649/myWiki/docs/Robotics/Control/State-Space.md

 ## Uncertainty Representation

-Uncertainty in a dynamical system can be classified by its nature and its representation.
+Uncertainty in a dynamic system can be classified by its nature and its representation.
 For example, uncertainty can be represented non-deterministically or probabilistically.
 Similarly, uncertainty can be structured or unstructured.

 ### Probabilistic